“Dictionaries are more than large repositories of information.”

 I’m a lexicographer with 16 years of experience.
 I have spent most of the time at a large Portuguese publishing house: Porto Editora.

-Now, I’m working at Instituto de Lexicologia e Lexicografia da Língua Portuguesa of Academia das Ciências de Lisboa, and I’m the coordinator of the new Portuguese Academy Dictionary and responsible for the Vocabulary
+Now, I’m working at Instituto de Lexicologia e Lexicografia da Língua Portuguesa of Academia das Ciências de Lisboa, and I’m the coordinator of the new Portuguese Academy Dictionary and responsible for the Vocabulary.

 I’m a researcher at CLUNL and a PhD student in Terminology at NOVA Lisbon.